AUS: 1300 630 488

 The Census of Population and Housing is conducted every five years and provides a snapshot of Australia by counting every person and household across the country.

 From late July 2026, households will begin receiving instructions on how to complete the Census.
-Those who already know where they will be on Census night may complete their Census as soon as they receive their instructions.
-A range of support services and information resources will also be available here to assist households throughout the process.
+Those who already know where they will be on Census night, Tuesday 11 August, may complete their Census as soon as they receive their instructions.
+A range of support services and information resources are available here to assist households throughout the process.
+This includes translated materials, information about the Census questions and supports such as large print forms.

-As Census Day approaches, the Australian Bureau of Statistics encourages Australians to seek information from official sources and remain alert to scams and misinformation.
+As Census day approaches, the Australian Bureau of Statistics encourages Australians to seek information from official sources and remain alert to scams and misinformation.
 Guidance is available to help people recognise legitimate communications and verify the accuracy of information they receive.
+This includes information on:

-Further information on these topics, including access to official Census resources and communication channels is accessible here.
+Further information on these topics is accessible here.